ThomasDev-de/jquery-bs-select-2-dropdown/README.md

   menuPreHtml: null, // shows a text in the menu before the selection
   menuAppendHtml: null, // shows the text in the menu after the selection
   showSubtext: true, // If this option is true, options have the data attribute data-subtext, the subtext will be displayed in the dropdown.
+  showActionMenu: true, // If it is a multiple selection and this option is true, two buttons are displayed above the selection for faster selection.
-  showSelectionAsList: true // If it is a multiple selection, all selections should be listed below each other.
+  showSelectionAsList: true, // If it is a multiple selection, all selections should be listed below each other.
 If the value is false, it will show how much was selected.
+  showSelectedText: function(selectedItems, totalItems){}, // If it is a multiple selection and the selected elements are greater than 1, this function is called.
+This function is ignored if the showSelectionAsList option is true.
+  deselectAllText: 'Deselect All', // If showActionMenu is true, the language of the two buttons can be set here.
+  selectAllText: 'Select All', // If showActionMenu is true, the language of the two buttons can be set here.
 }
 ```
 ### Methods